Chapter 1. Networking Overview

-The term networking refers to the act of moving information from one computer to another.
+The term Networking refers to the act of moving information from one computer to another.
 At the most basic level, this is performed by running a cable between two machines, each with network interface cards (NICs) installed.
-In the OSI networking model, the cable represents layer 1.

 Now, if you want more than two computers to get involved in the conversation, you would need to scale out this configuration by adding a device called a switch.
-Enterprise switches have multiple Ethernet ports where you can connect additional machines.
-A network of multiple machines is called a Local Area Network (LAN).
+Enterprise switches resemble pizza boxes with multiple Ethernet ports for you to plug in additional machines.
+By the time you’ve done all this, you have on your hands something that’s called a Local Area Network (LAN).

-Because they increase complexity, switches represent another layer of the OSI model, layer two.
-Each NIC has a unique MAC address number assigned to the hardware, and this number enables machines connected to the same switch to find each other.
-The switch maintains a list of which MAC addresses are plugged into which ports, so that when one computer attempts to send data to another, the switch knows where they are both situated, and adjusts entries in the CAM (Content Addressable Memory), which monitors of MAC-address-to-port mappings.
+Switches move us up the OSI model to layer two, and apply a bit more intelligence than the lower layer 1: Each NIC has a unique MAC address number assigned to the hardware, and it’s this number that lets machines plugged into the same switch find each other.
+The switch maintains a list of which MAC addresses are plugged into which ports, so that when one computer attempts to send data to another, the switch will know where they’re both situated, and will adjust entries in the CAM (Content Addressable Memory), which keeps track of MAC-address-to-port mappings.

 1.2.
 Connecting two LANs together

-If you have two LANs running on two separate switches, and you want them to share information with each other.
-You have two options for configuring this communication:
+Imagine that you have two LANs running on two separate switches, and now you’d like them to share information with each other.
+You have two options for configuring this:

-The router is aware of the networks configured on both switches.
-Each end of the cable plugged into the switch receives an IP address, known as the default gateway for that network.
-A default gateway defines the destination where traffic is sent when it is clear that the destination machine is not on the same LAN as the source machine.
-By establishing a default gateway, each computer can send traffic to other computers without knowing specific information about the destination.
-Each computer sends traffic to the default gateway, and the router determines which destination computer receives the traffic.
-Routing works on layer 3 of the OSI model, and is where the familiar concepts like IP addresses and subnets operate.
+- Second option: Buy a device called a router and plug in cables from each switch.
+As a result, the router will be aware of the networks configured on both switches.
+Each end plugged into the switch will be assigned an IP address, known as the default gateway for that network.
+The "default" in default gateway defines the destination where traffic will be sent if is clear that the destined machine is not on the same LAN as you.
+By setting this default gateway on each of your computers, they don’t need to be aware of all the other computers on the other networks in order to send traffic to them.
+Now they just send it on to the default gateway and let the router handle it from there.
+And since the router is aware of which networks reside on which interface, it should have no trouble sending the packets on to their intended destinations.
+Routing works at layer 3 of the OSI model, and is where the familiar concepts like IP addresses and subnets do their work.

 Firewalls can filter traffic across multiple OSI layers, including layer 7 (for inspecting actual content).
-Firewalls are often situated in the same network segments as routers, where they govern the traffic moving between all the networks.
-Firewalls refer to a predefined set of rules that prescribe which traffic can enter a network.
+They are often situated in the same network segments as routers, where they govern the traffic moving between all the networks.
+Firewalls refer to a pre-defined set of rules that prescribe which traffic may or may not enter a network.
 These rules can become very granular, for example:

 VLAN200 may only communicate with computers on